LaMonte Wade Jr Player Props: Giants vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks fifth in MLB.
+- The Blue Jays pitching staff is third in MLB with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays have the 11th-ranked team ERA across all league pitching staffs (3.98).
+- The Blue Jays have the 13th-ranked team ERA among all MLB pitching staffs (3.96).

-- The Blue Jays give up the fifth-most home runs in baseball (107 total, 1.4 per game).
+- The Blue Jays rank 25th in baseball in home runs surrendered (107 total, 1.3 per game).

+- The Blue Jays will look to Richards (0-1) in his third start of the season.

+- His most recent appearance was in relief on Friday when the right-hander tossed 1 2/3 scoreless innings against the Oakland Athletics while allowing just one hit.

 © 2023 Data Skrive.
 All rights reserved.